BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

 Back to the processor manual and we see that the first thing we need to do is set the GPIO pin to an output.
 This is done by setting the function of GPIO16 (GPIO47 RPI+) to an output.

-Bits 18 to 20 in the 'GPIO Function Select 1' register control the GPIO16 pin.
+Bits 18 to 20 in the `GPIO Function Select 1` register control the GPIO16 pin.

-Bits 21 to 23 in the 'GPIO Function Select 4' register control the GPIO47 pin.
+Bits 21 to 23 in the `GPIO Function Select 4` register control the GPIO47 pin.
 (RPI B+)

-Bits 27 to 29 in the 'GPIO Function Select 2' register control the GPIO29 pin.
+Bits 27 to 29 in the `GPIO Function Select 2` register control the GPIO29 pin.
 (RPI3 B+) GPIO42 pin.
 (RPI4)

 In C, we will generate a pointer to the register and use the pointer to write a value into the